swift-test-action/issues/README.md

 # DataDog Swift Test Action

-This tool helps with automatic Swift test runs in CI pipelines.
+This tool helps with automatic runs DataDog Swift-test-action in CI pipelines.
 To get started:

 ```bash